Developmental Care in the NICU

 - Immediate involvement of families in caring for their baby.

 - Explaining the special needs of your baby at each stage of development.

 - Family participation in Kangaroo Care and Infant Massage to foster bonding and attachment.

 - Focusing special attention on keeping your baby calm and comfortable throughout his/her NICU stay through: proper positioning, protection from too much light and noise, watching closely for any signs of pain and providing medication if necessary to keep your baby comfortable.

 - Gentle stimulation for your baby's hearing and vision through a specific collection of developmentally supportive toys and music.

 - Care giving designed to respond immediately to your baby's emotional and physical needs.

 - Providing a group of nurses that will regularly care for you and your baby's needs while in the NICU.

-- The nurses in the NICU here at the Nebraska Medical Center are the most experienced of any NICU in the State of Nebraska.
+- The nurses in the NICU here at Nebraska Medicine are the most experienced of any NICU in the State of Nebraska.

 - We provide "rooming in rooms" to help with the transition from the NICU to home.
 Parents are able to care for their baby in a home like environment with nursing and medical support as needed.